matssson/zmake/README.md

-# zmake: A Build System for C++ with Sugar and no Headers
+# zmake: A Convenient and Customizable Build System for C++ (without Headers)
-A build system for C/C++ inspired by Rust's cargo, meant to be as convenient as possible.
+A build system for C/C++ inspired by Rust's cargo, meant to be as convenient and simple as possible.

-It comes with a few things to improve the quality of life (for myself), like the removal of headers, and automatically adding things I want for my programs written using this build system.
+If you use the custom file extension .zpp (or .z) you also get things to improve the quality of life when coding in C++, like the removal of headers, and automatically adding things into one file for fast compilation, with forward declarations so you don't have to worry about the order of functions or includes.
-It uses the file extension .z (or .zpp) and works seamlessly with other C/C++ code and headers.

-Note that it achieves this by making everything public in scope, importing macros and functions, and using things in std.
+It achieves this by making everything global in scope, importing macros and functions, and using things from the std namespace - but all of this is customizable and it works seamlessly with other C/C++ code and headers.

-If you want to change what zmake includes by default, just edit the autoinclude.hpp header.
+If you want to change what zmake includes by default, just edit the autoinclude.hpp header in /global.
 You can also change the default config this way by changing autoconfig.cfg.

 # How to Build
 Make a new project with "zmake new project_name".
-Then just put the code in the /src folder, if you have any libraries put them in /include and /lib, or specify them along with other build flags in zmake.cfg, or put them globally in C:\\zmake\\include and C:\\zmake\\lib.
+Then just put the code in the /src folder, if you have any libraries put them in /include and /lib, or specify them along with other build flags in zmake.cfg, or put them globally in zmake/global/include and zmake/global/lib.

 Build and run the dev build with "zmake run".
 Build the release build with "zmake build".
 Build the debug build with "zmake debug".
-Run the most recently compiled build with "zmake open".
+Open the most recently compiled build with "zmake open".
 Remove target files with "zmake clean".

 You can also add any "-gccflags" at the end of your command